ElektroStudios/SyncCollection/README.md

 ## 📋 Features

-All what the original program has in its version 1.11 plus:
+All what the original @malfunct's program has in its [version 1.11](https://github.com/malfunct/SyncCollection/releases/tag/v1.11) plus:

  - Download progress information.